The Transformation Of Businesses to Social Enterprises

 With technology making our lives so much easier and making access to information a matter of seconds, the power has shifted to the individual.
 Anyone can track information about companies, their culture, products, reviews and express their opinions accessible to hundreds of more people out there.
 Organizations can no longer showcase only what they want.
 Technology has given rise to a greater transparency, and autonomy for individuals to connect with each other.

-People are increasingly turning to the private sector and asking that companies respond to broader societal challenges and demanding that organizations serve a social purpose.
+People are increasingly turning to the private sector and asking that companies respond to broader societal challenges and demanding that organization serve a social purpose.

 ~ Laurence Fink, CEO – BlackRock